bitcoin/bitcoin/doc/benchmarking.md

 ============

-Dash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
-As well as the rolling bloom filter.
+Dash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.

 Running
 ---------------------